 After serving 15 years of a life sentence for killing a man who solicited her for underage sex, Cyntoia Brown-Long was finally granted clemency and began to live her best life.

-Record-setting gymnast, Simone Biles was awarded the Female Olympic Athlete of the Year by Team USA.
-We’re not surprised since the 22-year-old powerhouse became the most decorated American female gymnast, earning a total of 27 gold medals.
+Record-setting gymnast, Simone Biles was awarded the Female Olympic Athlete of the Year by Team USA in 2019.
+We’re not surprised since the fitness powerhouse recently became the most decorated American female gymnast, earning a total of 27 gold medals.

 She also proved she is the GOAT by historically having two moves named in her honor, “The Biles” and “The Biles II.”
 You can’t beat that!